 Kava and CBD oil are two plant-based natural remedies that are growing in popularity.
-In this comparison guide to kava vs CBD oil we explain the similarities and differences between the two.
+In this comparison guide to kava vs CBD oil, we explain the similarities and differences between the two.

 CBD stands for cannabidiol and is a naturally occurring compound or molecule found in the flowering hemp or cannabis plant.
 It is a phytocannabinoid, where phyto means it is a cannabinoid that comes from a plant.
-It is just one of hundreds of cannabinoids found in cannabis plants.
+It is just one of the hundreds of cannabinoids found in cannabis plants.
 The cannabis species of plants is widely accepted as being indigenous to and originating from Asia and is known to include three main varieties.

 CBD is also known to aid with digestion and help people to maintain healthy blood sugar and energy levels.
-Kava is a muscle and body relaxant which through higher concentrations of “heavy” kavalactones (DHK and DHM) promote sedation and can be used as a sleep aid.
+Kava is a muscle and body relaxant which through higher concentrations of “heavy” kavalactones (DHK and DHM) promotes sedation and can be used as a sleep aid.

 Kava and CBD differ from a psychoactive perspective.
 Certain kava varieties, those with more “heady” kavalactones go beyond relaxation to boost a person’s mood, and depending on the dosage can stimulate euphoria and greater sociability, and empathy.

 CBD has very low psychoactive properties.
 However, many confuse CBD with another compound in the cannabis plant, the active cannabinoid: Tetrahydrocannabinol (THC).
 It is THC that is responsible for the high that comes from smoking or consuming cannabis resin.

 One of the active ingredients in kava, Yangonin, affects the same part of the brain as THC.
 Kava varieties with a higher amount of Yangonin are those that promote feelings of happiness and uplift a person’s mood.